 Ardson Heights (1919)

 Advertised as “The Gem of East Lansing,” Ardson Heights was platted on the site of the former Lansing Country Club golf course, which dated from 1902.
-By 1915, the City of East Lansing had annexed the land, and within two years a house was built at 417 Ardson.[Miller, p.
-58] Ardson Road was converted to a cul-de-sac in the late-1980s.
+By 1915, the City of East Lansing had annexed the land, and within two years a house was built at 417 Ardson, which remains today.[Miller, p.
+58] Ardson Road was converted to a cul-de-sac in the late-1980s, disconnecting it from the busy intersection of Harrison Road and Grand River Avenue.

 |Gov. Murray D. VanWagoner House, 415 Clifton Blvd.
 (1925)|